d4chinchilla/docs/hardware/log.md

 analogue and digital sections of the project.
 Carol - Finalising and simulating the design for the filter on the output of the preamp.
 Also looking at what filtering we can do on the preamp itself.

+## 2019/02/25
+A note on calculating gain for the preamp
+We're going to have to do it experimentally really
+Although 45dB as a mic equates to roughly 5mV/94dB SPL
+Plan for today:
+[x] Get microphone module schematic drawn up
+[ ] Prototype on breadboard microphone module and determine required gain
+[ ] Pick value of passives for required response
+[ ] Prototype with additional active filter
+[ ] Begin moving onto stripboard

+So maybe due to the late delivery of parts today hasn't been as successful as originally hoped
+Progress has been made as far as putting a few amplifiers onto breakout boards and drawing out the schematic properly
+The basic amp has been built on a breadboard but is lacking in gain and is suffering from MASSIVE 50Hz interference
+Suspected the noise if from equipment, should try in lab soon